-There are five RETURN VALUE TYPEs for RPCs as shown in the table below.
+There are five RETURN VALUE TYPEs for RPCs as shown in Table 12.
 You should choose a return value type that is appropriate to the type of data your RPC needs to return.
 For example, to return the DUZ, a return value type of SINGLE VALUE would be appropriate.